reelleer/sign-in/README.md

 `yarn install` From your favorite terminal

-`yarn serve` to run the application locally.
+`yarn dev` to run the application locally.

 # Testing

 `yarn test` will run your tests

+> Test are not configured to work with Vite

 # lint